-Liver cancer is cancer that begins in the tissues of the liver, though it may also result from cancer spreading to the liver from other parts of the body.
-Liver cancer is the fourth most common form of cancer in the world, accounting for 610,000 deaths each year, according to the World Health Organization.
+Liver cancer is cancer that begins in the tissues of the liver.
+It's the fourth most common cause of cancer death in the world, accounting for 782,000 deaths each year, according to the World Health Organization.

 Most people in the early stages of primary liver cancer do not experience any signs or symptoms, said Dr. David Bernstein, chief of hepatology at the North Shore Long Island Jewish Health System.